How to estimate utility costs for a business.

 How to calculate the utility costs for your business

-1. Gather all your utility bills
+1. Gather all your business utility bills

 3. Compare your total utility expenses to your overall costs for the period

-Once you’re satisfied with the quality of the data from the utility cost calculator for your business, the next step is to compare the grand total (and subtotals) to your overall costs over the same period of time.
-Your expense total will be the sum of your total utility expenses and the remaining business costs, like office space, equipment, vehicles and their fuel, payroll, advertising, insurance and other supplies and services.
+Once you’re satisfied with the quality of the data from the utility cost calculator for your business, the next step is to compare the grand total to your overall costs over the same period of time.

-How to project energy costs vs. total operating expenses before starting a new business
+How to project energy costs vs. total operating expenses, before starting a new business

-How to calculate your business’s utilities percentage
+How to calculate your business’ utilities percentage

 1. Divide the utility costs by overall costs.
 You will get a decimal amount of less than 1.